ChrisPy-RuBy/docs/braindump.md

-cardinaliity ordinality in cs **to_add add simiple rules for permutations and combinations **to_add fixed pyenv with brew uninstall --force --ignore-dependencies openssl@1.1;pyenv install -v 3.5.2;brew install openssl@1.1
+cardinaliity ordinality in cs **to_add add simiple rules for permutations and combinations **to_add fixed pyenv with brew uninstall --force --ignore-dependencies openssl@1.1;pyenv install -v 3.5.2;brew install openssl@1.1 uft-8, unicode etc in python, see real python tutorial **to_learn